claymation/daemons.net/networking/ethernet/auto-negotiation.md

 # Auto-Negotiation

-It's easy to take Auto-Negotiation for granted.
-It's purpose, after all, is to ensure that Ethernet usually Just Works™.
-But it's a pretty cool, if overlooked, piece of technology in its own right, and knowing how it works can be invaluable for when it doesn't.

 According to the [IEEE Standard for Ethernet][]:

 > The objective of the Auto-Negotiation function is to provide the means to exchange information between two devices that share a link segment and to automatically configure both devices to take maximum advantage of their abilities.